tqdm/tqdm/README.md

         total  : int, optional
             The number of expected iterations.
 If not given, len(iterable) is used if possible.
-As a last resort, only basic progress statistics are displayed (no ETA, no progressbar). leave  : bool, optional
+As a last resort, only basic progress statistics are displayed (no ETA, no progressbar).
+If `gui` is True and this parameter needs subsequent updating, specify an initial arbitrary large positive integer, e.g. int(9e9). leave  : bool, optional
             If [default: False], removes all traces of the progressbar upon termination of iteration.